SEL in the Classroom: Teaching Social Emotional Skills

 In our work, we need to promote the future readiness of our students and the five SEL competencies directly correlate to the social-emotional skills students need.
 The five competencies are:

-Finding ways to bring SEL into our classrooms is not meant to be something extra or time-consuming.
-We have many ways to weave SEL activities into what we are already doing that will promote student engagement in learning and help students to develop the essential SEL skills to best prepare them for the future.
+Finding ways to bring SEL strategies in the classroom is not meant to be something extra or time-consuming.
+There are many ways to weave SEL activities into what you are already doing.
+Social emotional learning programs can promote student engagement and help them to develop the essential SEL skills to best prepare them for the future.